Growth in groups: ideas and perspectives: Methodological background: arithmetic combinatorics

 Thus, (\ref{eq:gorto}) means that $E(A,A) \geq K^{-2} |A|^3$.
 Hence, by Prop.~\ref{prop:bsg}, there are $A_1', A_2'\subset A$ such that $|A_1'|, |A_2'|\gg |A|/K^2$ and $|A_1' A_2'|\ll K^{18} \sqrt{|A_1'| |A_2'|}$.
 By the Ruzsa triangle inequality (\ref{eq:eolt}), $|A_1' A_1'|\ll K^{36} |A_1'|$.
 Thus, by Lem.~\ref{lem:corot}, $A_1'$ lies in a union of $\ll K^{O(1)}$ cosets of an $O(K^{O(1)})$ approximate subgroup $H$ of size $\ll K^{O(1)} |A_1'| \leq K^{O(1)} |A|$.
 At least one of these cosets $H g$ must contain $\gg K^{-O(1)} |A_1'|$ elements of $A_1'$, and thus of $A$.
 Hence $\mu(H g)\gg K^{-O(1)}$.

-Now consider the case\footnote{We are giving Bourgain and Gamburd's proof with a technical simplification due to Tao \cite{Tonline}.
-Wigderson seems to have suggested an analogous simplification (based on an idea already in \cite{MR2272272}).} of general $\mu$.
-The idea is that (thanks in part to \ref{eq:gorto}) the bulk of $\mu$ is given by the values $\mu(g)$ neither much larger nor much smaller than a certain value $a$; that ``bulk'' (call it $\mu_\sim$) behaves essentially as a characteristic function, thus reducing the situation to the one we have already considered.
+Now consider the case of general $\mu$.
+The idea is that (thanks in part to (\ref{eq:gorto})) the bulk of $\mu$ is given by the values $\mu(g)$ neither much larger nor much smaller than a certain value $a$; that ``bulk'' (call it $\mu_\sim$) behaves essentially as a characteristic function, thus reducing the situation to the one we have already considered.

 Inspired by the second equation in (\ref{eq:gost}), we define $a=|\mu|_2^2$, and let $A$ be the set of all $g\in G$ with $\mu(g) \geq a/(C K^c)$, where $c, C>0$ will be set later.
 We let $\mu_A = (1/|A|) 1_A$; we must check that $|\mu_A\ast \mu_A|_2$ is large relative to $|\mu_A|_2 = 1/\sqrt{|A|}$.